 - D2.13 All of the general landscape management considerations relevant at the type level apply to the Hambledon and Clanfield Downland Mosaic.
 In addition to this, and in response to the specific sensitivities of the character area, there are the following additional landscape management considerations. - Conserve the chalk grassland and hanger woodland e.g. Hambledon Hangers SINC on the secondary escarpment running between Soberton and Clanfield.
 This also has benefits for protection of archaeological sites. - Conserve the areas of early assarted enclosures and ancient woodland around Hyden Wood, Stoke Wood and on the steep slopes to the west of Hambledon. - Conserve, and seek to extend areas of unimproved chalk grassland at Butser Hill and species-rich chalk grassland, yew woodland and rare juniper scrub at Old Winchester Hill.
-Maintain a balance between species rich grassland and important areas of scrub, such as juniper scrub, a UK BAP priority species. - Support the conversion of arable land to grassland, particularly on the ridge, around Butser Hill and Old Winchester Hill.
-This also has benefits for protection of archaeological sites. - Monitor the effects of recreational pressure on ecologically sensitive areas such as the National Nature Reserves at Butser Hill and Old Winchester Hill. - Conserve historic features of the landscape such as the Iron Age Cross Dykes, field systems, Bronze Age Barrows and ancient farm at Butser Hill; the Hillfort and barrows at Old Winchester Hill; and the site of the Roman building at Bottom Copse.
-Continue to manage these sites through grazing. - Conserve, and continue to manage, the features of the parklands and designed landscapes at North Farm, Park House, Whitedale House, Blendworth House
+Maintain a balance between species rich grassland and important areas of scrub, such as juniper scrub, a UK BAP priority species. - Conserve the mosaic of woodland, including large blocks of ancient woodland, such as Coombe, Hyden Woods and The Holt. - Support the conversion of arable land to grassland, particularly on the ridge, around Butser Hill and Old Winchester Hill.
+This also has benefits for protection of archaeological sites.

-- and Idsworth Park, all of which are of county importance.
+- Monitor the effects of recreational pressure on ecologically sensitive areas such as the National Nature Reserves at Butser Hill and Old Winchester Hill. - Conserve historic features of the landscape such as the Iron Age Cross Dykes, field systems, Bronze Age Barrows and ancient farm at Butser Hill; the Hillfort and barrows at Old Winchester Hill; the site of the Roman building at Bottom Copse; and Ring work and Bailey at Motley's Copse.
+Continue to manage these sites through grazing. - Conserve, and continue to manage, the features of the parklands and designed landscapes at North Farm, Park House, Whitedale House, Blendworth House and Idsworth Park, all of which are of county importance.
 Consider enhancing, or creating new views to, these landscape features. - Conserve the panoramic views from Butser Hill and Old Winchester Hill.
 Discourage planting of small, isolated, rectangular game coverts on prominent ridges and summits. - Conserve and improve the existing hedgerow and reinstate hedgerows which have been removed.
 Prevent fragmentation of the landscape caused by differential levels of management and intensity of farming.